1 9 5 7 – 1 9 6 9 (Australia)

 Other popular segments of The Tarax Show included Girl Next Door, Banjo Club, Pura Prize Time, Speaking Of Animals, TV Stars of Tomorrow, TV Gym, Stan Stafford’s Bunkhouse, Friends in Blue, How It Works, Dog Shop and Tiny’s Story.

 Freddo Frog appeared both as a cartoon and a costumed character at different times.
-The animated version was one of the first Australian produced cartoon series on TV.
+The animated version was one of the first Australian-produced cartoon series on TV.

-Uncle Norman (Norman Swain) joined the show after a long radio career and eventually took over as host along with Joffa Boy (Joff Ellen) in 1963.
+Following the abdication of King Corky, Uncle Norman (Norman Swain) joined the show after a long radio career and eventually took over as host along with Joffa Boy (Joff Ellen) in 1963.

 Geoff “King Corky” Corke died on 1 May 1993, aged 58.